Nilupa-Illangarathna/CardioX-project/README.md

 # CardioX Pre-Heart_Attack detection System

+# Deep Learning model is in DeepLearning model(Python) folder in the project file set

 ## This system uses a deep learning model to detect a heart attack of a patient 4 hours before
 ### Current Progress
 #### *Deep learning model is fully completed